The key difference between NK cells and NKT cells is that NK cells are not antigen-specific receptors, while NKT cells are antigen-specific receptors.

 The immunity system is the body’s main system that can produce defensive action against invading pathogens and microbes.
-It is divided into two parts; innate immunity and adaptive immunity.
-Innate immunity produces diverse immune responses against the pathogens through various types of cells in the body.
+There are two types of immunity: innate immunity and adaptive immunity.
+Innate immunity produces diverse immune responses against pathogens through various types of cells in the body.
 One of the most important groups of cells involved in innate immunity is T lymphocytes.
 NK cells and NKT cells are two subsets of T lymphocytes.
 This article outlines the difference between NK cells and NKT cells.

 What are NK Cells?